 Having SEO-optimized content should be the key part of your SEO strategy.
 It helps to rank your content higher in the search engines.
-That’s why it is essential to make sure that your structure and writing of the content on your website has the relevant keywords.
+That’s why it is essential to make sure that your structure and writing of the content on your website have relevant keywords.
 In short, keyword strategy, site structure and copywriting encompass SEO.

 Search engines like Google determine where your website should be ranked based on a series of factors.
 Apart from some backlinking strategies that worked well in 2020, there’s more to ranking your website now for 2021.
-This includes everything: from having an amazing design, great user interface, and the technical SEO stuff.
+This includes everything: having an amazing design, a great user interface, and the technical SEO stuff.
 But most importantly… you need to have quality content.

 - 2 Google Algorithm December 2020 Update